Affordable Outdoor Decor for porches, patios, decks and yards.

 My favorite time of year is here.
 The time of year where I can be outdoors all day, every day if I want.
 I like to spend as much time as possible outdoors and on my deck that overlooks the lake to just simply relax, birdwatch, read and on the weekends, entertain and hang out with family and friends.
 When I have things to do inside, I have every window and door open in the house so the breeze and fresh air come through the house.
 I love the outdoors, fresh air and the sunshine!

 The weather has been bouncing around a lot the past few weeks, one day it is 85°, the next 56° which has made it a little difficult to enjoy sitting outside and keeping the windows open on the 56° days, but I am looking ahead and beginning to get the deck ready for when every day becomes warm and sunny.
 We have been updating the exterior of our house one project at a time.

 Last summer after getting two new leather recliners for my living room, I moved these two indoor/outdoor rattan rocking chairs with white cushions out on the deck.
 Love them out here, but not the white cushions that get too dirty, too fast.

 Just like when I decorate indoors, I like to have a color scheme in place for my outdoor decor.
 My outdoor color scheme is teal, lime, pink and blue.

 To add more color to the chair cushions and also find a pattern that would camouflage the dirt more than solid white, I went in search of printed fabric and found this indoor/outdoor fabric.
-I bought the yardage and will make new removable cushion covers for the chairs.
-I will post a tutorial soon.
+I bought the yardage and made new removable cushion covers for the chairs.
+Here is the No Pattern Needed Outdoor Cushion Cover tutorial.

 About the same time that I was choosing the fabric, Tractor Supply reached out to me to see if I liked any of the new items in the Trisha Yearwood Home Collection that they sell exclusively.
 You can’t get it anywhere else, only at a Tractor Supply store or their online site.